 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-Also there are different graphics card manufacturers that offer different models of graphics cards with same graphics processor or GPU but have different performance and size.
-Learning about graphics cards can be a difficult task for novice users, so here in this post I am going to list down all the technical terms that you can find with graphics cards.
+Also, there are different graphics card manufacturers that offer different models of graphics cards with the same graphics processor or GPU but have different performance and sizes.
+Learning about graphics cards can be a difficult task for novice users, so here in this post, I am going to list down all the technical terms that you can find with graphics cards.
 You can also know about the various components of graphics cards from the link given below.

 Important Graphics Cards Terms